UGA-BSAIL/plant_3d_deep_learning/plant_annotation/README.md

 ###### licence
-- (MIT License) + Only for use with agricultural and medical datasets.
+- Only for use with agricultural and medical datasets.
 - Can be used for other domains with permission.

 ### Plant annotation